OTIF Fines Are a Data Problem, Not a Logistics Problem

 Brands with strong OTIF records do not distinguish themselves through superior logistics.
 They distinguish themselves through data that matches reality.

 The direct cost of the 3% penalty, moreover, understates the total damage.
 Researching and disputing each deduction consumes staff time.
-According to industry analysts, 10–20% of deductions are invalid but go unchallenged because teams are overwhelmed and dispute windows are short.
-Walmart's buying team, reviewing the compliance scorecard, begins to question the supplier's reliability — which influences replenishment velocity and shelf-space decisions in ways that never appear on an invoice.
+A meaningful share of deductions are invalid yet go unchallenged because teams are overwhelmed and dispute windows are short.
+Walmart's buying team, reviewing the compliance scorecard, begins to question the supplier's reliability, which influences replenishment velocity and shelf-space decisions in ways that never appear on an invoice.
 At the annual category review, the buyer cites numbers the brand has never examined.
 These downstream effects are difficult to quantify precisely, which is the main reason they tend to be ignored until they are difficult to reverse.

 Find the gaps before the chargebacks do

 See the methodology behind this post.
-The worked example — $6.6M in fulfillment shortfall costs at 92% fill.
-Retailer-scored OTIF runs 84.5–88.2% against a 99.2% internal fill rate — a blind spot worth $57,197 a year in fines and velocity damage — is a live demo you can open and explore.
+The worked example: retailer-scored OTIF runs 84.5-88.2% against a 99.2% internal fill rate, a blind spot worth $57,197 a year in fines and velocity damage.
+It is a live demo you can open and explore.
 Fulfillment & OTIF Diagnostic →